-Many WordPress backup plugins are easy to install and use, but a few stand out from the rest.
-As mentioned in the video above, you can check out a detailed breakdown of some of the most popular in WPBeginner’s list of the 7 Best WordPress Backup Plugins Compared (Pros and Cons).
+Many plugins are easy to install and use, but a few stand out from the rest.
+As mentioned in the accompanying video, you can check out a detailed breakdown of some of the most popular in WPBeginner’s list of the 7 Best WordPress Backup Plugins Compared (Pros and Cons).

 Their list includes the following plugins:

 Of the seven listed, UpdraftPlus is the plugin that I’ve used most often.
 It’s free but also has a premium version that allows users to migrate and clone sites.
 Once installed, you can easily view your existing backups, schedule backups, and remotely store backups of your site.

 Why You WordPress Backup Should Be Stored Remotely

 Setting up a remote backup is crucial since storing backups on your web server can be costly in a few ways.

 First of all – if there is a data loss or hardware damage on your local server (or a zombie apocalypse), your original data and backup may both be wiped out.
 I’ve also seen this type of data loss when a customer forgets to pay for their hosting account and the data gets wiped.

 Secondly, if you’re adding multiple backup sets to your local host, you will likely run into server storage limits that can lead to fees or outages.

 While remote storage isn’t usually free, it’s usually very affordable and gives extra peace of mind that your data is safe on a different server in a separate location.